e-matteson/keypad-bluepill-example/README.md

 # keypad-bluepill-example

 A simple example of how to use the [keypad](https://github.com/e-matteson/keypad) driver on an actual microcontroller.

 The driver itself is platform-agnostic, but this example specifically runs on a [blue pill](http://wiki.stm32duino.com/index.php?title=Blue_Pill) board with an STM32 Cortex M3 microcontroller.

-You must use nightly rust, and install the `thumbv7m-none-eabi` target.
+You must install the `thumbv7m-none-eabi` target.

 <!--  TODO: document loading code with gdb and openocd/blackmagic -->